qfpl/reflex-tutorial/blog/drafts/reflex/basics/switching.md

 ```

 We can view a `Behavior t (Event t a)` as an `Event t a` which is varying over time.
-There could be multiple sources of these `Event`s and the `Behavior` is being used to track which `Event` should be used at any given moment in time.
+There could be multiple sources of these `Event`s, and the `Behavior` is being used to track which `Event` should be used at any given moment in time.
 Since `Behavior`s have values at all points in time, that means there is always an `Event` which is selected.
 The `switch` function is giving us access to the `Event` that is selected by the `Behavior`.

 This time, we're going to look at the example before we look at the code:

 <div id="examples-switch-count-1"></div>

+Have a click around until you're comfortable that you know what is going on.

 ```haskell
 leftInput :: (Reflex t, MonadHold t m)